How ASHRAE Began

 Don’t mess with the Irish.

 He said that the natural development of architecture would lead to hot-air heating by indirect steam or hot water.
-These are the systems that have huge iron radiators suspended within ductwork in the basement, and ducts running upward within the walls to end in floor grills.
-This system arrived and most worked with natural convection alone, but Mr. Barron predicted that at some point, fans would become part of that system.
+These are the systems that have huge cast-iron radiators suspended within ductwork in the basement, and ducts running upward within the walls to conclude with beautiful grills on the floor or lower walls.
+This system arrived and most of them worked with natural convection alone, but Mr. Barron predicted that at some point, fans would become part of that system.
 He also predicted that electric-resistance coils would replace steam heat in many buildings.

 “Cast fittings will disappear and be succeeded by malleable and wrought fittings, and also by steel fittings,” he said.
 “Screwed joints will, to a great extent, disappear and be replaced by electric welding.
 The exhaust steam from engines that is now thrown away in cities will be saved by having one large central pipe.
 Steam for heating will be taken from this.”
 Consider the steam-based, district-heating systems of cities such as New York and Philadelphia.

 From there, he goes on to sing the praises of a radiator trust that was forming at the time.
 The members of that trust called it The Carbon Club and it operated along the lines of Standard Oil.
-If a company that was not a member of the club bid on a job, The Carbon Club’s members would band together and put that company out of business by offering the client ruinously low prices for the work and the material.
+If a company that was not a member of the club bid on a job, The Carbon Club’s members would band together and put that company out of business by offering the client incredibly low prices for the work and the material.
+They would lose money, sure, but they would also destroy the non-member of The Carbon Club.
 They changed the industry by doing this and they prevailed, even though their very existence violated the Sherman Antitrust Law.

 The U.S. government disagreed with Mr. Barron and they busted the radiator trust.
 The Carbon Club changed their ways and went through a few name changes in the years that followed.
-They eventually emerged as the Institute of Boiler and Radiation Manufacturers.
+They eventually emerged as the Institute of Boiler and Radiation Manufacturers, or I=B=R, for short.

 Hugh J. Barron died on April 6, 1918 as his old regiment fought in The Great War.
 He was 62 years old.
 He helped found A.S.H.R.A.E and encouraged the nascent I=B=R. He believed in learning, teaching, and sharing.
 He saw the future well and he did not suffer fools.
 He was one tough Irishman.